Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Modelica

--> WAT Compiler and Wasm Runtime
+Wasm -> WAT Compiler and Wasm Runtime

--> query databases via SQL
+Sql -> query databases via SQL

--> WebGPU shading language (WGSL)
+Wgsl -> WebGPU shading language

--> Open Computing Language (OpenCL)
+OCL -> Open Computing Language (OpenCL)

--> see doc/DpdlAINerd.md
+AI -> see doc/DpdlAINerd.md

 struct A {